jasonwun/jasonwun.github.io/_posts/2020-06-22-Work Journal.md

 #### Continue learning the hidden demand of Capacity Auction Result
 <p>I know that Capacity Auction Result is the PJM only and it is fine to have table named as IsoCapacityAuctionResult</p>

+__Update at 20:24PM__
+<p>So I called Lesley and basically I didn't get anytning userful for the business logic of what those columns mean by.
+But I got one thing certain is that the only thing I need to take care is table definition</p>

 ### Implement Category
 #### Refactor code based upon code review
 <p>Seperate Process of hanlding Report Type Favorite</p>